Rounge-lab/VirMake/README.md

 If you have the standard Databases location, simply run:

-`python virmake.py download -d ./Databases/`
+`python virmake.py download -d ./Databases/ --threads 16`

 Depending on if you run the pipeline locally or on a cluster node, you may need to pre-download all environments for Snakemake.
 This can be done with the `prep-offline` command